Dallinger/Dallinger/docs/source/index.rst

 Core Contribution Documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In addition to the Developer Installation guide found in the previous section, this section covers extra topics relevant to those wishing to contribute to the development of Dallinger itself.
+This section covers extra topics relevant to those wishing to contribute to the development of Dallinger itself.
 This is not needed in order to develop new experiments.
+Follow the Developer Installation process from the previous section to get started.

 .. toctree::
     :caption: Core Contribution Documentation